Two-minute warning: 10-second runoff

-The following situations result in a 10-second game clock runoff if the team in possession of the ball is trailing or the game is tied and the team in possession of the ball.
-If 10 or less seconds remain in the half/overtime/game, the period/game will end by such runoff.
+The following situations (below) result in a 10-second game clock runoff if the team in possession of the ball is trailing, or the game is tied during that possession.
+If 10 or fewer seconds remain in the half/overtime/game, the runoff effectively ends the period/game.
 The offense can call a timeout to avoid the runoff.
 The defense can decline the 10-second runoff while accepting the distance penalty.